rubys/wunderbar/README.md

 `_.recv` or `_.pop` can be used to receive arbitrary strings.
 More commonly, `_.subscribe` is used to register a block that is used as a callback.

-`_.system` will run an aritrary command.
+`_.system` will run an arbitrary command.
 Lines of output are sent across the websocket as they are received as JSON encoded hashes with two values: `type` is one of `stdin`, `stdout` or `stderr`; and `line` which contains the line itself.
 If the command is an array, the elements of the array will be escaped